3 Top AutoCAD Tips From A Lifelong AutoCAD User

 A group is a saved set of objects within the drawing file that you can select and edit together or separately as needed.

-To think of this in another way, blocks are more permanent in that you want to use blocks for elements in a drawing that, once changed, you would wish to change throughout the entire file (think of a door that has been changed from a 30” x80” door to a 32” x80” for the entire plan – blocks allow you to make the change in one door block and it is permeated through the entire file).
+Blocks are more permanent in that you want to use blocks for elements in a drawing that, once changed, you would wish to change throughout the entire file.

 We have all have issues when sending drawings to consultants, owners, or even other team members.